Chapter 1 - The Wedding Night

 “But how does that even make sense?
 Do people realize how hard it is to sit still for hours at a time?
 Not to mention that getting dehydrated is a real thing!
 And to top it all off, if we are to have s*x, we’d need energy.
 If I don’t eat or drink all day, how am I supposed to have any strength to do it?
 Or am I supposed to just lie on my back like a dead fish, spread my legs open, and wait to ‘receive the seed of my husband’?”

-“Really, I never know what will come out of your mouth!” she said at the end.
+“Really, I never know what will come out of your mouth!” she sighed at the end.
 “Please be mindful of what you say.”

 “Yes, yes.
 I’m shutting up,” Raena sighed with exasperation.
 Kara touched her arms, and Raena lifted them, patiently waiting as the maid helped her put on a simpler dress that slid around her legs in several layers of satin and gossamer.
-The pale blue gown brushed lightly against her skin as Kara adjusted the open sleeves and moved behind her to take care of the buttons that ran to the middle of her back.
+The pale blue gown brushed lightly against her skin as the maid adjusted the open sleeves before taking care of the buttons on her back.
 “Where are we supposed to stay after tonight?”

 “The third prince has given you the North Palace.
 The other servants should be arriving there tomorrow,” Kara replied as she finished with the buttons.